Revising the Myth of Longevity

 - Antibiotics, filtered water, cesarean section childbirths, smaller looser families and other environmental and behavioral changes greatly weaken the beneficial bacteria that constitute the physical majority of the cells of the human body

-- Vaccinations have been useful to prevent children from dying of horrible diseases, but now they are becoming mandatory for every possible disease (and for
+- Vaccinations are useful to prevent children from dying of horrible diseases, but now they are becoming mandatory for every possible disease (and for

 - No new classes of antibiotics had been introduced since 1987 whereas new pathogens are emerging every year, and existing bugs are developing resistance to current antibiotics.
 If the situation is not remedied by new more powerful drugs, humanity will return to the situation of the 19th century, when infections killed people as a result of routine operations.

 - On the same March 2013 day that a symposium in Australia predicted drugs to slow the ageing process within a decade so that people can live to 150 years (link) the Chief Medical Officer for England, Dame Sally Davies, raised the alarm that antibiotics resistance may become a major killer in the near future link